tjallen/react-simple-range/readme.md

 A simple React component for inputting a number between a min and a max value using a slider.

+_nb: this package is in development and getting daily updates - production use not recommended while this message exists!_

 ## Install

 ```npm install react-simple-range --save```